CREPIC21/businessRegistry/project_step_by_step.md

 - add button for devs somewhere(API Docs) which will redirect to "/api" documentation - DONE
 - added links to footer for contact page and API docs page, as well added input and button for subscription - DONE
 - add logo to header - DONE
+- add functionality to subscribe button in footer, now when visitor subscribes, email is saved to google sheets using Sheety API - DONE

 UPDATING THE APP ON SERVER BY USING PULL
 - git pull https://github.com/CREPIC21/businessregistry.git